Skip to content

 Crown hair transplant surgery at The Treatment Rooms London

-• How much hair do you have on the back and the sides of your head?
+• How much hair do you have in your donor area to facilitate surgery

 • The approximate number of grafts required to give you the desired coverage